Goals

 2

-By 2027, establish a plan to increase soil biodiversity by 15% compared to conventionally farmed land.
+Establish a plan to increase soil biodiversity by 15% compared to conventionally farmed land by 2027.

 Healthier soil means healthier trees and a healthier planet, benefiting our food systems from roots to fruits.